Marital Agreement / Prenuptial Agreement Lawyers in Colorado

 Take the Initiative & Make Your Future Less Stressful

 Colorado couples who are planning a marriage, or who are already married, can make contractual agreements between themselves to protect separate property interests and finances in case of a later divorce or legal separation.
-Such agreements can be used to protect your separate property interests into the future and outline your rights and interests should your marriage end in a legal separation or divorce.

 - Agreements must be in writing and signed by both parties.

 - Consent to the agreement must be voluntary and not the result of duress.